May 20-June 14, 2024

 A trek through the wilds of Africa will probably be the single most adventurous and exciting thing that you will ever do!
 In true safari style, you’ll travel Namibia in 4x4's, exploring Africa’s amazing wildlife, breathtaking landscapes, unique people and ecosystems.
-Click here for our route map.
-Accomodations will be a mixture of camping, hostels, and bed and breakfasts.
+Accommodations will be a mixture of camping, staying in an authentic Himba village, hostels, and bed and breakfasts.

-You’ll visit Etosha National Park with Africa’s big five (lion, elephant, buffalo, rhino, leopard), come face to face with cheetahs at the Cheetah Conservation Fund, track desert elephants with the EHRA, stay at a Himba village, bushcamp in the world's oldest desert.
+You’ll visit Etosha National Park with Africa’s big five (lion, elephant, buffalo, rhino, leopard), come face to face with cheetahs at the Cheetah Conservation Fund, building an elephant-proof stone wall and track the very rare desert elephants at EHRA, stay at a Himba village, and bushcamp in the world's oldest desert.
 By exploring the wildlife, flora, people, and landscapes of Namibia you’ll learn about global conservation, biodiversity and environmental issues, as well as the impact of expanding human populations and climate change.
-You’ll use field techniques to census wildlife and examine environmental topics such as biodiversity loss.
+You’ll use field techniques to census wildlife and examine environmental topics such as biodiversity loss and human-wildlife conflict.

 With a mix of wilderness bush camping, rest camps, relaxing starlight campfires, BBQ’s, and unique wildlife everywhere, this will be the learning adventure of a lifetime!
 But you’ll also have down time for optional activities like dune surfing and adventure sports at Swakopmund on Namibia’s coast.